urswilke/miditapyr/README.md

 **Work in progress!**

-This package can be used to read in midi files (via [mido](https://github.com/mido/mido)) in dataframes.
+This python package can be used to read in midi files (via [mido](https://github.com/mido/mido)) in dataframes.
 These dataframes can then also be read in in R via the package pyramidi.
 The dataframes then can be easily modified and visualized.
 Finally they can be written back to midi files via mido.

 ![](header.png)